 Along with a reference for future employers in your specific field of engineering, you'll return with new, first-hand knowledge of the world where you solve problems.
 Explore the range of placements in west Michigan and across the globe.

 The internship must consist of engineering work at an appropriate level for a minimum of nine full-time consecutive weeks.
 Students must:

 - Provide a written report of their activities under the signature of their supervisor to the Internship Coordinator, and

-Here are just a few examples of the companies Calvin students have had internship with:
+Here are just a few examples of the companies Calvin students have had internships with:

 - Medtronic Physio-Control

 - Decc Company